pfhawkins/hyperverses-site/source/hv-linearity.html.md

 Most writings cohere along a timeline of events.
 While it is possible to have a non-linear presentation of time in non-hypertext writing, the act of flitting from node to node in hypertext at least provides a high probability of reading events out of chronological order.

 In hypertext, each node jumps to the forefront.
 It is not reached in a linear manner as in traditional text.
-Whereas a page is next to another page in a book, a node is not "next" to another node.
+Whereas a page is next to another page in a book, a node is not “next” to another node.
 It has teleported onto the screen, like the node that came before it and the node that will come after.

 Hypertext jumbles the components of the narrative all about.
 Whereas in a traditional nonlinear narrative the author carefully orders the events to convey the story as he wishes it to be told, in a hypertext the author relinquishes that order to the whim of the reader[^cf1].